Earn miles, earn points, earn status

-- From January 1 to February 28, 2022, members will have the opportunity to continue to earn EQMs, EQDs, and EQSs toward 2021 status qualification when flying on eligible airlines (American Airlines, oneworld®, and JetBlue).
+- From January 1 to February 28, 2022, members will have the opportunity to continue to earn EQMs, EQDs, and EQSs toward 2021 status qualification when flying on eligible airlines (American Airlines, oneworld®, JetBlue, and GOL Airlines).

 - During the same period, members will also earn Loyalty Points toward the new program.
 Loyalty Points earned in January and February 2022 will be deposited into your account in early March 2022 and will count toward reaching status for 2023.

 - If you earn the Loyalty Points needed for 2023 status between January and February 2022, you’ll be granted status in early March 2022.